microsoft/jacdac/services/leddisplay.md

 If transmitting raw data that would be around 500 pixels, which is not enough for many installations and it would completely clog the network.

-Thus, this service handles displays with 60 or less LEDs.
+Thus, this service handles displays with 64 or less LEDs.
-Use the [led pixel](/services/lexpixel) service for longer light strips.
+Use the [LED strip service](/services/ledstrip) for longer light strips.

 ## Registers

-    define max_pixels_length 60
+    define max_pixels_length 64
-    rw pixels?: buffer @ value
+    rw pixels: bytes @ value

 For short LED strips, less than `max_pixels_length`, a buffer of 24bit RGB color entries for each LED.